-London Broil is on sale.
+London Broil is on sale at the grocery store.
 Surprise!
 Surprise!
-But did you know that London Broil is not a cut of meat rather it’s a method of cooking?
-A recipe such as London Broil with Dijon Mustard utilizes that method of cooking.
+But did you know that London Broil is not a lean cut of meat rather it’s a method of cooking?
+A recipe such as London Broil with Dijon Mustard Marinade utilizes that method of cooking.
 You can grill the meat or broil it.
 Use our delicious London Broil marinade and you’ll have a piece of meat with maximum tenderness.
 You can eat the beef as a main dish or on a delicious salad.

 Now, what is actually on sale is Boneless Top Round Steak or Roast at almost $2.00 off its usual price.
-It’s a great bargain.
+This flavorful steak is a great bargain.
 Grocery stores many times will label a flank or top round steak London Broil.

-Meat, especially beef, has been even more expensive the past few years, so whenever we find any meat on sale, such as the top round cut, we stock up.
+Meat, especially beef, is more expensive now than a few years ago.
+So whenever we find any meat on sale, such as the top round cut, we stock up.

-The marinade allows the meat to soak up flavors by absorbing some of the marinade’s juice and getting a little fat from the olive oil.
+- This mustard marinade allows the top round roast to soak up flavors by absorbing some of the marinade’s juice and getting a little fat from the olive oil.

 Now I have to confess; I’m not that organized.
 If my Hubby were reading this now, he’d probably be laughing his head off and saying that I’m not organized at all.